mtex-toolbox/mtex-toolbox.github.io/index.md

 toc: false
 ---

-<b>MTEX</b> is a free Matlab toolbox for analyzing and modeling crystallographic textures by means of EBSD or pole figure data.
+<b>MTEX</b> is a free and open source Matlab toolbox for analyzing and modeling crystallographic textures by means of EBSD or pole figure data.
 It is developed on a free and opensource basis by an interdisciplinary
 {% include reference.html link="people" content='<i class="fa fa-group"></i> team' %}
 of material scientists, geologists and mathematicians.
 <br>